haesunpark87/parkh-lab-2/content/home/welcome.md

 <br>

-We aim to study, understand, and design new materials for energy storage and converion application with computational approaches based on atomistic modeling
+We aim to study, understand, and design new materials for energy storage and converion application with computational approaches based on computational methods including atomistic modeling and data-driven approaches